 It is important that staff prioritise their own wellbeing in order to be able to prioritise and support the wellbeing of students.
 This is because all school staff have a responsibility to promote positive mental health, to identify students who may be struggling to manage their own mental health and to provide early help for students.
-Staff have access to professional development around wellbeing and wellbeing services are funded by the school to support staff.
-Supportive mechanisms are in place including discussing welfare and wellbeing, as appropriate, as part of return to work and exit staff interviews
+Staff have access to professional development around wellbeing.
+Services are funded by the school to support staff including access to private counselling through Schools Advisory Service (SAS).
+Supportive mechanisms are in place including discussing welfare and wellbeing, as appropriate, as part of return to work and regular staff well-being surveys.

-&lt;sup>1 www.minded.org.uk
+1 www.minded.org.uk